Space frame: History

+Gilman's Tetrahedral Truss of 1980 was developed by John J. Gilman, a material scientist known for his work on the molecular matrices of crystalline solids.
+Gilman was an admirer of Buckminster Fuller's architectural trusses, and developed a stronger matrix, in part by rotating an alignment of tetrahedral nodes in relation to each other.

 Design methods

 Space frames are typically designed using a rigidity matrix.
 The special characteristic of the stiffness matrix in an architectural space frame is the independence of the angular factors.
-If the joints are sufficiently rigid, the angular deflections can be neglected, simplifying the calculations.
+If the joints are sufficiently rigid, then the angular deflections can be neglected, simplifying the calculations.

 Overview

-The simplest form of space frame is a horizontal slab of interlocking square pyramids and tetrahedra built from Aluminium or tubular steel struts.
-In many ways this looks like the horizontal jib of a tower crane repeated many times to make it wider.
-A stronger form is composed of interlocking tetrahedra in which all the struts have unit length.
-More technically this is referred to as an isotropic vector matrix or in a single unit width an octet truss.
+The simplest form of space frame is a horizontal slab of interlocking square pyramids and tetrahedra built from aluminium or tubular steel struts.
+A stronger form is composed of interlocking tetrahedra in which all the struts have unit length, referred to as an isotropic vector matrix or, in a single unit width, an octet truss.
 More complex variations change the lengths of the struts to curve the overall structure or may incorporate other geometrical shapes.

 Types

-Within the meaning of space frame, we can find three systems clearly different between them:
+Space frames can be classified in various ways.